Using a broker

 When the time comes to sell a boat, many choose to handle the sale themselves.
 Before going this route, make sure you are properly educated about the process and you have considered the other options available.

-Small boats are rarely sold by brokers, since they produce too little income for the amount of time required to make the sale.
-Large boats often involve complex negotiations (documentation, etc.) that are simplified by yacht brokers.
+Small boats are less often sold by brokers, since they produce a small income fro the broker, but you will find some smaller brokers willing to take on smaller boats especially if they feel they can sell the craft easily.
+Large boats often involve complex negotiations (documentation, etc) that are simplified by yacht brokers.